BayAreaMetro/zoning/README.md

 * 462655 parcels intersect with more than 1 zoning geometry

-###Final Output Table/CSV Process
 see process/source_intersection_zoning.sql for how this was done

-First, we selected the 1311776 parcels that intersect with one zoning geometry and inserted those into the table.
+We selected the 1311776 parcels that intersect with one zoning geometry and inserted those into the table.

+####Intersection Conflict Resolution and Identifying Further Zoning Source Data

+see process/lookup-table-merge-2012-zoning.sql for how this was loaded into postgres from source

+#####Parcels with more than 1 Zoning assignment

-Next, we added parcels that intersected with multiple zones as follows.
+We assigned zoning to parcels that intersected with multiple zones as follows.

-We chose these parcels from a table of: parcel_overlaps - a table of parcels with multiple zoning intersections (each row includes parcel+any intersecting zone) 921221 rows
+We split these parcels into a table of:
+parcel_overlaps - a table of parcels with multiple zoning intersections
+(each row includes parcel+any intersecting zone)
+921221 parcel + zone combinations

-We chose them by the largest proportion of area of intersection.
+For each of these parcels, we selected the zoning category with the highest proportion of area of intersection with the parcel.
 However, tens of thousands of parcels have more than 1 100% overlapping zoning geometry (see below).
 For those that had 1 maximum zoning overlap, we selected it and added it.
-This added 390363 rows.
+This added 390363 parcels to the parcels/zoning table.

-The final table includes roughly ~1.7m parcels, which is about 200k less than the spandex output.
+At this point the parcels/zoning table contained roughly ~1.7m (1702139) parcels, which is about 200k less than the spandex output.

-#####Parcels With 2 Overlapping Zones
+######Parcels with more than 1 Zoning assignment because of jursdiction overlaps
 We set aside a table of parcels where there were more than 1 equal max values for their intersection.
-145309 rows affected
-(typically, these are 1 parcel with 2 100% overlaps, so figure about 70k parcels with 2x zones).
+145309 rows affected. (typically, these are 1 parcel with 2 100% overlaps, so figure about 70k parcels with 2x zones).
-These data can be downloaded as a shapefile [here](https://mtcdrive.box.com/s/7zzjl6o4knjje1ocwncnqx7e9aprmv6i)
+These data can be downloaded as a shapefile [here](https://mtcdrive.box.com/s/7zzjl6o4knjje1ocwncnqx7e9aprmv6i).

 Many of these seem to be related to overlapping city/county zoning geometries.
 We use use census-based definitions of jurisdiction to decide which zone a parcel falls in.

-Based on this work, the count of parcels for which we have sourced zoning data was at: 1772637
+Based on this work, the count of parcels for which we have sourced zoning data was at:
+1772637

 #####Match Field Errors: